Taliban ban women from working for domestic, foreign NGOs | Education

 - Afghanistan

-The Taliban government in Afghanistan on Saturday ordered all foreign and domestic non-governmental groups to suspend employing women, the latest restrictive move by the country's new rulers against women's rights and freedoms.
+The Taliban government on Saturday ordered all foreign and domestic non-governmental groups in Afghanistan to suspend employing women, allegedly because some female employees didn't wear the Islamic headscarf correctly.

-The order came in a letter from Economy Minister Qari Din Mohammed Hanif, which said that any NGO found not complying with the order will have their operating license revoked in Afghanistan.

-The letter's content was confirmed to The Associated Press by the ministry spokesman, Abdul Rahman Habib.
+They also separately banned women from attending religious classes at the mosques in the capital of Kabul.

-The developments came after Afghanistan's Taliban rulers on Tuesday banned female students from attending universities effective immediately.
+The bans are the latest restrictive moves by Afghanistan's new rulers against women's rights and freedoms, coming just days after the Taliban banned female students from attending universities across the country.

-Afghan women have since demonstrated in major cities against the ban, a rare sign of domestic protest since the Taliban seized power last year.
-The decision has also caused outrage and opposition in Afghanistan and beyond.
+Afghan women have since demonstrated in major cities against the ban — a rare sign of domestic protest since the Taliban seized power last year.
+The decision has also caused international outrage.

+The NGO order came in a letter from Economy Minister Qari Din Mohammed Hanif, which said that any organisation found not complying with the order will have their operating license revoked in Afghanistan.

+The ministry's spokesman, Abdul Rahman Habib, confirmed the letter's content to The Associated Press.

-According to eyewitnesses in Herat, about two dozen women were heading to the provincial governor's house Saturday to protest the ban, chanting: “Education is our right,” when they were pushed back by security forces firing the water cannon.
+According to the witnesses, about two dozen women were heading to the Herat provincial governor's house on Saturday to protest the ban — many chanting: “Education is our right” — when they were pushed back by security forces firing the water cannon.

 Video shared with the AP shows the women screaming and hiding in a side street to escape the water cannon.
 They then resume their protest, with chants of “Disgraceful!”
 One of the protest organisers, Maryam, said between 100 and 150 women took part in the protest, moving in small groups from different parts of the city toward a central meeting point.
 She did not give her last name for fear of reprisals.